lserp/undercut-f1-enhanced/README.md

 #### Managing Delay

 All session data, whether live or pre-recorded, is sent to a `Channel` that acts as a delayed-queue.
-After your currently configured delay delay, data points are pulled from the queue and processed, leading to updates on the timing screens.
+After your currently configured delay, data points are pulled from the queue and processed, leading to updates on the timing screens.
 The amount of this delay can be changed with the <kbd>M</kbd>/<kbd>N</kbd> `Delay` actions whilst on the timing screens.
 Hold <kbd>⇧ Shift</kbd> to change the delay by 30 seconds instead of 5.
 Use the <kbd>,</kbd>/<kbd>.</kbd> keys to change by 1 second.
 When using `undercutf1` during a live session, you may wish to increase this delay to around ~50 seconds (actual number may vary) to match with the broadcast delay and avoid being spoiled about upcoming action.

 Simulated sessions start with a calculated delay equal to the amount of time between the start of the actual session and now.
 This means you can decrease the delay with the <kbd>N</kbd> `Delay` action to fast-forward through the session.

 Data processing, and therefore the "session clock" can be paused using the <kbd>P</kbd> `Pause Clock` action.
-This allows you to easily synchronize prerecorded sessions by pausing the session in UndercutF1, then resuming at the perfect time when, for example, the formation lap starts.
+This allows you to easily synchronize pre-recorded sessions by pausing the session in UndercutF1, then resuming at the perfect time when, for example, the formation lap starts.

 #### Using the Cursor